ivmai/bdwgc/docs/simple_example.md

 ### Threads

-On pthread platforms, you will of course also have to link with `-lpthread`, and compile with any thread-safety options required by your compiler.
+On `pthreads` platforms, you will of course also have to link with `-lpthread`, and compile with any thread-safety options required by your compiler.
 On some platforms, you may also need to link with `-ldl` or `-lrt`.
 Looking at `tools/threadlibs.c` should give you the appropriate list if a plain `-lpthread` does not work.

 ## Running the executable